-Automated Testing on Linux Mode with the Analog Discovery Pro (ADP3450/ADP3250)
+Automated Testing in Linux Mode with the Analog Discovery Pro (ADP3450/ADP3250) (Under Construction)

 This guide demonstrates using the Analog Discovery Pro in Linux mode to automate testing the PmodAD5, a SPI-enabled ADC.
-Automation is accomplished using WaveForms SDK to feed analog signals to the Pmod and SPI controls to read data out.
+Automation is accomplished using WaveForms SDK to measure analog signals going into the Pmod and SPI controls to read data out, comparing the two results.

 Note that while the setup and script presented here were created with the Pmod AD5, they can be adapted for your own tests of your own projects.